JulanZw/TibboBot/README.md

 # Tibbo Discord Bot

 Tibbo the toolbox is a multipurpose Discord bot built with TypeScript using `discord.js` and Prisma.
-Includes features like counting channels, reminders and more.
+Includes features like mini games, reminders, backups and more.

 ---